criteo/berilia/README.md

 ## Scala API

-All these Berilla functionalities can be accessed as a Scala library, instead of via CLI commands, for automation purpose.
+All these berilia functionalities can be accessed as a Scala library, instead of via CLI commands, for automation purpose.
-* Install:    Build and unzip Berilla  as mentioned in [Setup] (#setup)
+* Install:    Build and unzip berilia as mentioned in [Setup] (#setup)
-* Dependency: Add project as a dependency to your project, using groupId=com.criteo.hadoop, artifactId=berilla
+* Dependency: Add project as a dependency to your project, using groupId=com.criteo.hadoop, artifactId=berilia
-* Compile:    Use Berilla public api's annotated with [public] (./src/main/scala/com/criteo/dev/cluster/Public.scala).
+* Compile:    Use berilia public api's annotated with [public] (./src/main/scala/com/criteo/dev/cluster/Public.scala).
 Non-annotated API's may be removed in subsequent release.
  * Use the Scala object 'fooCLiAction' to run the equivalent to the CLI command 'foo'.
- * Use ConfigLoader object to load configuration for Berilla commands, or alternatively construct the configuration manually using Scala map.
+ * Use ConfigLoader object to load configuration for berilia commands, or alternatively construct the configuration manually using Scala map.
  * Use SshAction, SshMultiAction, SshHiveAction, ScpAction, RsyncAction objects with nodes from NodeFactory as helper classes to execute actions on a dev cluster.
  * Check [unit tests](./src/test/scala/com.criteo.dev.cluster) for the latest examples.
-* Run:        Set following environment variable "DEV_CLUSTER_HOME" to point to Berilla install.
+* Run:        Set following environment variable "DEV_CLUSTER_HOME" to point to berilia install.
- * This will be used by Berilla libraries to find conf and script files.
+ * This will be used by berilia libraries to find conf and script files.
  * All relative paths referred by conf files will be relative to DEV_CLUSTER_HOME.

 # Configuration Guide